KazKozDev/textflow/README.md

 [![Node.js](https://img.shields.io/badge/Node.js-18+-339933?style=flat&logo=node.js&logoColor=white)](https://nodejs.org/)
 [![License](https://img.shields.io/badge/License-MIT-green?style=flat)](https://github.com/KazKozDev/textflow/blob/main/LICENSE)

-AI-powered Integrated Writing Environment (IWE) with intelligent cascade architecture for professional literary editing.

-## What is an IWE?

-**IWE** (Integrated Writing Environment) is software that provides comprehensive functionality for writing and knowledge management for authors and information workers.
-Similar to how IDEs (Integrated Development Environments) serve software developers, IWEs offer writers the same efficiency and functionality benefits by enabling various document-related tasks within a single, distraction-free environment with a streamlined writing process.

-**IWE TextFlow** brings this concept into the AI era, combining traditional IWE capabilities with intelligent cascade editing, automated story consistency tracking, and AI-assisted manuscript refinement.
+**IWE TextFlow** is an AI-powered Integrated Writing Environment designed for professional literary editing with intelligent cascade architecture.
+Similar to how IDEs (Integrated Development Environments) serve software developers, IWE (Integrated Writing Environment) provides writers with comprehensive functionality for writing and knowledge management within a single, distraction-free environment.
+TextFlow brings this concept into the AI era by combining traditional IWE capabilities with intelligent cascade editing, automated story consistency tracking, and AI-assisted manuscript refinement powered by Google Gemini 2.5 Flash.

-## For Whom

-**Writers** • **Editors** • **Creative Professionals**

-Designed primarily for fiction editing but applicable to any long-form narrative work.
-If you're working on novels, short stories, screenplays, or any structured manuscript that requires consistency, style polish, and narrative coherence, this tool is for you.
+This tool is built for writers, editors, and creative professionals working on long-form narrative projects.
+While designed primarily for fiction editing, TextFlow is applicable to any structured manuscript that requires consistency, style polish, and narrative coherence—including novels, short stories, screenplays, and other long-form works.
+If you're working on a project where maintaining character consistency, tracking plot continuity, and achieving stylistic unity matter, TextFlow provides the intelligent editing infrastructure to support your creative process.

 ---